Women workers report environmental impacts caused by eucalyptus monoculture and the water crisis in the region

 Women occupy land, refuse to leave

-Category: Bioenergy, Climate Justice, Featured, Indigenous People, No GE Trees News, Social Media News Tags: aerial spraying, bahia, Brazil, Landless Workers, monocultures a, MST, Mucuri, transgenic seeds
+Category: Bioenergy, Brazil, Climate Justice, Featured, Indigenous Peoples, No GE Trees News, Social Media News Tags: aerial spraying, bahia, Brazil, Landless Workers, monocultures a, MST, Mucuri, transgenic seeds